Laying and fixing track doesn’t seem difficult. But then you try it. It’s surprising how many problems can be avoided with the benefit of hindsight.

 Your track is now laid and is ready for Ballasting.

-This is outside of the scope of this post and I’ve covered it before (Three Top Videos On How To Ballast) so I won’t say more.
+This is outside of the scope of this post and I’ve covered it before in this comprehensive tutorial on ballasting so I won’t say more.